kshannon-ucsd/dsc100/pages/assignments.md

 3. Submit your file (e.g., `hw1.json`) to Gradescope.
 4. Our system uses a Docker image to process the file.
 5. Gradescope will run your file using our Docker image and produce a grade.
 6. Every `.json` file will contain a test question and answer. *Do not modify these*.
-They're designed to always be marked as correct, ensuring the autograder functions even if all other answers are wrong.
+They're designed to always be marked as correct, ensuring the autograder is functioning even if all other answers are wrong.
-7. You can resubmit your file as many times as you like before the due date, except for the midterm and final exams.
+7. You can resubmit your file as many times as you like before the due date.

 We'll provide more detailed instructions on assignments, as well as formatting, and template `.json` files below!

 ---

 #### Quizzes
-Quizzes are 8 questions each.
+Quizzes are 8 questions each, completed through Gradescope, you can see the due dates and release dates ahead of time on Gradescope.
 They will be worth in total 10% of your grade, so 2% per quiz.
 But here's the plot twist: your lowest grade?
 Poof!
 We drop it like it's hot. 🎤⬇️ 🕺🕺🕺 You will have 20 minutes to complete quizzes on Gradescope.
 Quizzes are pushed to prod after class, and deprecated right before the next class.

 > Remember, quizzes are to be completed alone, that includes no phoning friends, even if your `BFF` is an `LLM`.
 I understand that students no longer use phones to call, MMS, SMS, or any S. But under academic integrity, phoning also means no tiktoking, no snapping  👻, no instagramming, no ~~tweeting~~ $\mathbb{X}\text{\textit{ing}}$, no whatsapping, or any other `*ing`.
 Keep it old school and ace it on your own! 🚫📱🎉

 #### HW 1
-`raise: todo`
+Will be released soon (at some point during week 1).
+I will anounce it on piazza, and you can grab the file(s) from here.

 #### HW 2
 `raise: todo`